 - i.
-During the year the company's private holdings in equity securities in the cannabis industry were transferred out of level 3 pursuant to public offerings.
-The fair value of these investments became available through quotes prices from the active markets however due to restrictions on trading they have been classified as level 2. - During the year the company made investments in private holdings in the information technology, biotechnology, pharmaceutical and financial industries totaling \$102,979; (2019 cannabis and biotechnology industries \$61,621).
+During the years ended December 31, 2021 and 2020, the Company transferred private holdings in equity securities in the information technology, pharmaceuticals and food and beverage industries out of level 3 pursuant to public offerings.
+The fair value of these investments became available through quotes prices from the active markets however due to restrictions on trading they have been classified as level 2. - During the years ended December 31, 2021 and 2020, the company made investments in private holdings in the information technology, healthcare, pharmaceutical, industries, communication services and financial industries totaling \$140,689; (2020 \$102,979).
 There is no established market for these holdings.
 The most likely disposal of these investments is through a disposition or a listing of these holdings on a public stock exchange.